firebolt-db/godocs/docs/Guides/managing-your-organization/index.md

  * [Create service accounts](service-accounts.md)

 # Manage user permissions
-Learn how to create users, link logins and/or service accounts, and manage access control with roles to determine permissions at the account-level.
+Learn how to create users, link logins and/or service accounts, and manage access control with roles to determine permissions at the account level.

 * [Set up role-based access control](rbac.md)
 * [Manage users](managing-users.md)